JacksonBurns/fastprop/paper/paper.md

 But of course, `fastprop` stands on the shoulder of giants, see this next section which talks about the evolution of molecular descriptor software.

 ### Maturation of Descriptor Generation Software
- - part of the failure of this method may be the lack of descriptor generation software with a sufficient collection of descriptors, which `mordred` is
+ - part of the failure of this method may be the lack of descriptor generation software with a sufficient collection of descriptors, which `mordred` isThis continued for - expand on the line form the intro: DRAGON, Mordred, PaDEL-descriptor, E-DRAGON, etc. Other packages like molfeat and AIMSim aggregate these other descriptor generation tools
- - from here forward `mordred` will be referred to as such, though the actual implementation of `fastprop` uses a community-maintained fork of the original (which is no longer mainted) aptly named `mordredcommunity` (cite the Zenodo)
+ - from here forward `mordred` will be referred to as such, though the actual implementation of `fastprop` uses a community-maintained fork of the original (which is no longer maintained) aptly named `mordredcommunity` (cite the Zenodo)

 # Benchmarks
 Start by establishing difference between small and large datasets: